-To compute the expected QALYs and costs for the age-dependent Sick-Sicker model under SoC and strategy A, we apply Eq. \eqref{eq:exp-rew-cycle} by multiplying the cohort trace matrix, \texttt{m\_M\_ad}, times the corresponding strategy-specific state vectors of rewards.
-Similarly, To compute the expected rewards for strategies B and AB, we multiply the cohort trace matrix accounting for the effectiveness of treatment B, \texttt{m\_M\_ad\_trtB}, times their corresponding state vectors of rewards.
+To compute the expected QALYs and costs for the Sick-Sicker model under SoC and strategy A, we apply Equation \eqref{eq:exp-rew-cycle} by multiplying the cohort trace matrix, \texttt{m\_M}, times the corresponding strategy-specific state vectors of rewards.
+Similarly, to compute the expected rewards for strategies B and AB, we multiply the cohort trace matrix accounting for the effectiveness of treatment B, \texttt{m\_M\_strB}, times their corresponding state vectors of rewards.